Factsheet: Futile or Non-Beneficial Treatment

 More common is where treatment might possibly work but doctors believe it is not worth providing.
 For example, treating the person would be burdensome with a low prospect of success, or bring only limited improvement in the person’s quality of life.

-- find out a person’s wishes or the substitute decision-maker’s understanding of the person’s wishes,
+- find out a person’s values, preferences and goals of treatment, or the substitute decision-maker’s understanding of these,

-- communicate the risks and benefits of continued treatment,
+- communicate the risks, benefits and burdens of continuing or commencing treatment,

-- e xplain why the medical team believe treatment is futile or non-beneficial, and
+- explain why the health professional/s believe treatment is futile or non-beneficial, and

 - come to a shared view about the options.

-In some cases, such as when there is a treatment dispute, the Supreme Court or a State or Territory Tribunal may be asked to decide if treatment is futile or non-beneficial.
+If there is a dispute, the Supreme Court or a State or Territory Tribunal may be asked to decide if treatment is futile or non-beneficial.
 However, the courts have usually agreed with medical assessments about futility.

-- treatment goals, and the likelihood they will be achieved by providing treatment,
+- the person’s treatment goals, and the likelihood they will be achieved by providing treatment,

 - treatment alternatives, and